hyperstack-org/hyperstack/docs/authorization-policies.md

 end
 ```

-Note that `acting_user` is also used by Reactive-Record's permission system.
+Note that `acting_user` is also used by ReactiveRecord's permission system.

 Our entire set of policies is defined in 29 lines of code of which 8 actually execute the policies.
-Our existing classes form the foundation, and we simply add synchromesh specific policy directives.
+Our existing classes form the foundation, and we simply add Hyperloop specific policy directives.
 Pretty sweet huh?

 ### Details

-HyperMesh uses *Policies* to *regulate* what *connections* are opened between clients and the server and what data is distributed over those connections.
+Hyperloop uses *Policies* to *regulate* what *connections* are opened between clients and the server and what data is distributed over those connections.

 Connections are made on *channels* of data flowing between the server and a number of clients.
 Each channel is associated with either a class or an instance of a class.
 Typically the channel class represents an entity (or is associated with an entity) that can be authenticated like a `User`, an  `AdminUser`, or a `Team` of users.
 A channel associated with the class itself broadcasts data that is received by any member of that class.
 A channel associated with an instance is for data that is available only to that specific instance.

-As models on the server change (i.e. created, updated, or destroyed) the changes are broadcast over open channels.
+As Models on the server change (i.e. created, updated, or destroyed) the changes are broadcast over open channels.
 What specific attributes are sent (if any) is determined by broadcast policies.

-Broadcast policies can be associated with models.
-As the model changes the broadcast policy will regulate what attributes of the changed model will be sent over which channels.
+Broadcast policies can be associated with Models.
+As the Model changes the broadcast policy will regulate what attributes of the changed model will be sent over which channels.

 Broadcast policies can also be associated with a channel and will regulate *all* model changes over specific channels.
-In other words this is just a convenient way to associate a common policy with *all* models.
+In other words this is just a convenient way to associate a common policy with *all* Models.

-Note that models that are associated with channels can also broadcast their changes on the same or different channels.
+Note that Models that are associated with channels can also broadcast their changes on the same or different channels.

 #### Defining Policies and Policy Classes